Mohit21k/SpringBoot/README.md

 2)Unzip it and import it as gradle project in your eclipse workspace.

+3)Add TestNG and Gradle plugin to your eclipse IDE.

 3)Change distribution url in gradle/wrapper/gradle-wrapper.properties file as per your local gradle installation.

 4)Right click on project on do gradle refresh and it will build download and build whole project.